Hi everyone!

 9. Esplanadi park

-The Esplanadi, or Espa as it’s known locally, takes 5 minutes in total to be crossed from the start to the end, and links downtown Helsinki to the Market Square.
+It takes 5 minutes in total to cross The Esplanadi, locally known as Espa, which links downtown Helsinki to the Market Square.
 It may be small, but it’s a lovely area, filled with benches and trees of course.
 Centered in the urban park is a statue of Johan Ludwig Runeberg by his son, Walter Runeberg, along with other public art pieces.

 It also houses the Kappeli restaurant, which opened in 1867.
 In front of the restaurant, there is an outdoor stage, hosting numerous live music performances all along the year.
 It has a very pretty architecture too!